 SMS (Short Message Service) is a text message sent to a device via a mobile network.

-Web push notifications are short messages from a website that a user receives through the Internet.
+Push notifications are short messages from an app or a website that a user receives through the Internet.

 Read about the differences between mobile and browser push.

-Web push pops up on mobile and desktop devices.
+An app push pops up only on mobile devices, and web push pops up on both mobile and desktop devices.
 Businesses use these notifications as a quick connection with their loyal customers.

 SMS text messages began about 30 years ago.